 - welcome you with respect and courtesy and make you feel at ease.
-The Service expect the same respect and courtesy to be shown to all NUSU staff; - endeavour to be responsive to your needs;
+The NUSU Respect Statement highlights the Service expect the same respect and courtesy to be shown to all NUSU staff; - endeavour to be responsive to your needs; - promote your welfare and to act in no way prejudicial to your interests; - staff will act to support your health and welfare if the Service feel there is a legitimate interest for doing so and with particular consideration to under 18's and other vulnerable students who may need safeguarding in conjunction with the NUSU Under 18's Policy;

-- promote your welfare and to act in no way prejudicial to your interests; - staff will act to support your health and welfare if the Service feel there is a legitimate interest for doing so and with particular consideration to under 18's and other vulnerable students who may need safeguarding in conjunction with the NUSU Policy for the Safeguarding of Children and Adults at Risk; - listen sympathetically and with due regard to any cultural differences; - assess all relevant aspects of any case presented; - manage your expectations; - inform you of the potential for conflict of interest and the Service policies for dealing with these situations (see section 4); - inform you of potential options and check these are understood; - enable and if appropriate assist you to pursue your chosen course of action; - ensure you are aware of how your data is processed and provide you with a copy of, or access to, the Service Privacy Policy; - give regard to the additional care needed when dealing with under 18's data and in accordance with the NUSU Policy for the Safeguarding of Children and Adults at Risk; and - respond and advise you in line with NUSU's wider policies.
-These can be found on the wider NUSU website under the A-Z Library of Public Documents including the NUSU Inclusivity Policy and NUSU's Sexual Harassment, Sexual Misconduct and Transgender Policies.
+- listen sympathetically and with due regard to any cultural differences; - assess all relevant aspects of any case presented; - manage your expectations; - inform you of the potential for conflict of interest and the Service policies for dealing with these situations (see section 4); - inform you of potential options and check these are understood; - enable and if appropriate assist you to pursue your chosen course of action; - ensure you are aware of how your data is processed and provide you with a copy of, or access to, the Service Privacy Policy; - give regard to the additional care needed when dealing with under 18's data and in accordance with the NUSU Under 18's Policy; and - respond and advise you in line with NUSU's wider policies including the NUSU Inclusivity Policy and NUSU Sexual Misconduct Policy.

-The Service may discuss with you the option of using your case information/data, to highlight pertinent/topical or and recurrent issues (see section 2.7 below) to NUSU for their consideration and potential action within the University, the local community and where relevant on a regional or national level.
+The Service may discuss the option of using your case information/data, to highlight pertinent/topical or and recurrent issues (see section 2.7 below) to NUSU for their consideration and potential action within the University, the local community and where relevant on a regional or national level.
 This is likely to be anonymised and will always be discussed with you in advance.